eserie/wax-ml/README.md

 For now, WAX-ML contains:

-- transformation tools that we call "unroll" transformations allowing to apply any transformation, possibly statefull, on sequential data.
-It generalizes the RNN architecture to any statefull transformation allowing to implement any kind of "filter".
+- transformation tools that we call "unroll" transformations allowing us to apply any transformation, possibly stateful, on sequential data.
+It generalizes the RNN architecture to any stateful transformation allowing to implement any kind of "filter".

 - A "stream" module permitting to synchronize data streams with different time